• Post author:

 • those who want to learn new vocabulary, how to use it in sentences, practice their understanding and listening skills, and pronunciation

-Is this crazy?
-You might be asking right now… If you’ve read my article about improving your language skills, you know where I am heading now.
-I always encourage my students to do their favourite activity in the language they’re learning.
-In this case, an empty recipe book might be a perfect present for your beloved language learner.
+I always encourage my students to do their favorite activity in the language theyโ€™re learning.
+In this case, an empty recipe book might be a perfect present for your beloved language learner, especially is he/she loves cooking or baking.

-If the person loves cooking or baking, give them an empty recipe book to write down recipes in the foreign language they’re learning.
-Just imagine how cool it will be.
-Me as a language learner, I can imagine how excited they will be about it.
-So if their passions are languages and cooking, this comes together perfectly.
+Give them an empty recipe book to write down recipes in the foreign language theyโ€™re learning.
+Just imagine how cool it’ll be.
+So, if their passions are languages and cooking, this comes together perfectly

 For Whom To Buy?